Annecy Old Town copyright French Moments

 The castles of Annecy Old Town

-Annecy Old Town can boast of having two castles which are open to the public: the odd-shaped Palais de l’Île in the centre of “Venice of Savoy” and the towering castle atop the hill overlooking the old town.
+Annecy Old Town can boast of having two open castles: the odd-shaped Palais de l’Île in the centre of “Venice of Savoy” and the towering castle atop the hill overlooking the old town.

 Palais de l’Île